 If an employer-employee relationship exists, then you are NOT an independent contractor.
 Such a relationship exists if you are a photographer working for an employer that can legally control the details of how you perform the service of taking photos.
 IRS Definition

 What does this mean for a photographer?

-If you have complete control over your creative process then you are most likely an independent contractor.
-For example, if you are taking photos of a couple for their engagement.
-While many decisions are come to mutually, you have the majority of the creative control and do not have to take the assignment.
-In the opposing case, if your work is controlled by another then you are most likely in an employer-employee relationship.
+If you have complete control over your creative process, then you are most likely an independent contractor.
+For example, taking photos of a couple for their engagement.
+While many decisions are discussed and mutually agreed upon, you have the majority of the creative control and do not have to take the assignment.
+In the opposing case, if your work is controlled by another, then you are most likely in an employer-employee relationship.
 For example, a photographer for a newspaper is likely an employee.
 They are told what to shoot, how to shoot it, what equipment to use, when it is due, etc.

 Independent Contractor or Employer-Employee Relationship?

 The IRS recommends weighing three factors in making the determination of independent contractor or employer-employee relationship.
 The IRS’s factors are:

 - Behavioral: Does the company control, or have the right to control, what the worker does and how the worker does his or her job?